Backstage Plugin Guide | PagerDuty

 </EntitySwitch>

-Once you are done, the overviewContent definition should look similar to this:
+Once complete, the overviewContent definition looks similar to this:

 const overviewContent = (